MystenLabs/walrus-docs/docs/usage/setup.md

 ## Testnet WAL faucet

 The Walrus Testnet uses Testnet WAL tokens to buy storage and stake.
-Testnet WAL tokens have no value and can be exchanged for some Testnet SUI tokens, which also have no value, through the
+Testnet WAL tokens have no value and can be exchanged (at a 1:1 rate) for some Testnet SUI tokens, which also have no value, through the following command:
-command:

 ```sh
 walrus get-wal